bellicapelli0/UniAdvisor/README.md

 On the location page, the user can find a map of the location, and some important information like the availability of Wi-Fi, electricity plugs and AC.
 Users are also able to give a 1 to 5 star rating to give their opinion on the location.

+# How to start

+Once downloaded, you will need to provide your own oauth client-id and client-secret, and input them in the file application-oauth2.properties found in /src/main/resources/.

+Then, run the class

+# API endpoints
 The application exposes several API endpoints that can be used by the user directly, these being:

 <h4>uniadvisor.com:8080/api/location/</h4>